 - Set challenges, make their workday exciting – As salespeople love winning, they love facing challenges too.
 Confess that sales process sometimes is like a game: whether you lose or acquire.
 Promise your sales reps a larger compensation if they close a deal with a Fortune 500 company.
 Or if they close annual or biannual subscription package with upfront payment.

-- Increase commission rate once they exceed the quota – This approach works.
+- Increase commission for SaaS salesperson once they exceed the quota – This approach works.
 Imagine your sales reps have performed the way you were expecting.
 They completed their monthly/quarterly task, you met your goals, time to set new rules with new and higher commission rates.

 We tried to guide you throughout the whole SaaS sales compensation process, told what rules you should follow and what factors you’d like to consider.